5 facts to prove that you will grow your business through a solid loyalty program

 It’s like free market research that’s personalised only for your business which is an enormous value and benefit your loyalty program will give you.

-3. Increase your customer retention by only 5% results in a massive 95% boost in profits
+3. Increase your customer retention by only 5% resulting in a massive 95% boost in profits

 Whether it’s offering your loyal customers further discounts, free gifts, referral offers or an opportunity to support their favourite charities, these are simple techniques that you can add on top of your current loyalty program offer to retain your best customers who will always want to shop from you.